 A tree should have deep roots that provide a solid foundation, sturdy branches, and should be inspected to be free of insects and fungus.
 Oak trees, for instance, are more susceptible to the anthracnose fungus which presents itself as dark lesions blotches on the tree bark.
 A tree service professional will also help you to identify any holes burrowed into the wood, which may be a sign that termites or carpenter ants have a made a home in your tree.

 The moral of the story here is that any kind of fungus, infection, or insect invasion may weaken the foundation of a tree, making it unfit and unsafe for a tree house build (See Article: Common Tree and Plant Diseases).
 An ounce of prevention may end up saving your time, money, and aggravation in the future!

 Your best bet here is stick with deciduous versus coniferous trees.
 As a quick reminder, deciduous trees are the ones that lose their leaves in the fall and winter seasons.
 The inherent nature of these trees is to grow at a steadier pace, making your tree house less vulnerable to shifting and breaking.
 At the same time, the wood that makes up deciduous trees is dense and sturdy, providing a solid anchor for bolting lightweight materials into your tree.

 Generally, these are the best tree species for building a tree house:

 Start with some of the tips above, and if you are in any doubt, don’t hesitate to reach out to one of our tree experts for a consult.
-Building a tree house should be a joyous and pleasant experience, which means that it never hurts to get some professional advice before you dive right in.
+Building a tree house should be a joyous and pleasant experience, which means that it never hurts to get some tree service professional advice before you dive right in.
 As we always like to say, “measure twice, build once”!